 As for the aggregation switch, the customer plans to use FS S5850-48S6Q 10G SFP+ switch.
 Considering the special needs for the 10G optical interface of racks and the ports of the aggregation layer, FS suggests our customer select FS S5800-8TF12S 10gbe switch as the aggregation switch.
-Notably, as we mentioned before, the racks in this enterprise network need to connect with 10G Ethernet interface, 10GBASE-T SFP+ transceiver module should be used to solve this problem.
+Notably, as we mentioned before, the racks in this enterprise network need to connect with 10G Ethernet interface.
+10GBASE-T SFP+ transceiver module should be used to solve this problem.
 By using this type of network switch, we successfully help our customer cut half of the expense.

 In addition, with 12x 10G SFP+ ports for uplink connections and 8x 1G combo ports for access networks, FS S5800-8TF12S is a good option for hyper-converged infrastructure.
 It offers a low-cost, low-latency and low-power value solution for HCI.

-Figure 5: FS S5800-8TF12S 10Gbe Switch
+Figure 5: FS S5800-8TF12S 10GB Switch

-When designing an enterprise network, you need to consider lots of factors, such as the network size, the number of network nodes, the distance to be covered, future growth, the equipment involved, etc. In the short term, it may be a time-consuming project.
+When designing an enterprise network, you need to consider many factors, such as the network size, the number of network nodes, the distance to be covered, future growth, the equipment involved, etc. In the short term, it may be a time-consuming project.
 However, in a long term, a stable, efficient, and scalable enterprise network will have your effort paid in the near future.